kylebinder/Website/content/CV/_index.md

 Proficient in R, SQL

-Some experience in Python, Stata, SAS, Bash scripting
+Experienced in Python, Stata, SAS, Bash scripting

 User and proponent of Git, Rmarkdown